FAQs

 Where should I eat?

 If you sign up for bus field trips, your lunch is included in the cost of the field trip.
-You must specify your desired lunch choice at the time of registration.
-Join us for breakfast in the Marine Room!
-The Festival provides a continental breakfast daily from 5:30 to 7:30 am.
-On Festival Saturday and Sunday, food trucks will be on Quivira Way from 11 am to 3 pm.
-San Diego is well-known for its culinary fare.
-Here are some restaurants near to the festival grounds.
+You must specify your desired lunch choice at the time of registration and pick up your lunch in the breakfast hall prior to field trip departure.

 What birds of San Diego might I see at the festival?